Sabotnik/static-site/_posts/2020-08-10-top-ten-from-tanzania.md

 ![](/uploads/4.png){: width="1200" height="600"}

-*(Empower Tanzania is fundraising for an innovative farm project that you can read about [HERE](https://empowertz.org/development/2020/07/31/farming-at-kirinjiko/){: target="_blank" rel="noopener"}.
+*(Empower Tanzania is fundraising for an innovative farm project that you can read about [HERE](https://empowertz.org/development/2020/07/31/farming-at-kirinjiko/){: target="_blank"}.
 Below are the hopes of our Farm Project Director, Joseph Johnson Kimbwereza.)*

 Thank you for reading about our campaign to help fund our farm plans at the Empower Tanzania Farm.
 We believe our Kirinjiko farm will be of great benefit to the people of Same District for all of the following reasons: